galaxyproject/SARS-CoV-2/Assembly/README.md

 ## Outline

 We used Illumina and Oxford Nanopore reads that were pre-processed to remove human-derived sequences.
-We use two assembly tools: [`SPAdes`](http://cab.spbu.ru/software/spades/) and [`Unicycler`](https://github.com/rrwick/Unicycler).
-While `SPAdes` is a tool fully dedicated to assembly `Unicycler` is a "wrapper" that combines multiple existing tools.
-It uses `SPAdes` as an engine for short read assembly while utilizing [`mimiasm`](https://github.com/lh3/miniasm) and [`Racon`](https://github.com/isovic/racon) for assembly of long noisy reads.
+We use two assembly tools: [`SPAdes`](http://cab.spbu.ru/software/spades/) and [`unicycler`](https://github.com/rrwick/Unicycler).
+While `spades` is a tool fully dedicated to assembly `unicycler` is a "wrapper" that combines multiple existing tools.
+It uses `spades` as an engine for short read assembly while utilizing [`mimiasm`](https://github.com/lh3/miniasm) and [`racon`](https://github.com/isovic/racon) for assembly of long noisy reads.

 In addition to assemblies (actual sequences) the two tools produce assembly graphs that can be used for visualization of assembly with [`bandage`](https://rrwick.github.io/Bandage/).